s7092910/Quartz/tutorials/Widgets.md

 ## Overview on using the Widgets

-The widgets in XUiComponents are added to the UI the same way as vanilla UI widgets.
+The widgets in Quartz are added to the UI the same way as vanilla UI widgets.
 Each widget is an individual xml element that can be added to the XUi xml files.

 ## Curved Label